 "An animal as big as a house!
 How ridiculous!", I thought to myself, and promptly replaced the offending book on the shelf.

 That hasty action could well have ended my cryptozoological career before it had even begun, cruelly stifled at birth.
 Happily, however, Fate decreed otherwise.
-My mother, who was with me, had seen that I had been reading this particular book, albeit briefly, so she later bought a copy as a surprise birthday present for me in December of that same year.
+My mother, who was with me, had seen that I had been reading this particular book, albeit briefly, so while I was looking elsewhere in Boots she secretly purchased it as a surprise birthday present for me in December of that same year.
 When I opened the parcel and saw which book was inside, I remembered what I had read before, and viewed it with suspicion, but as soon as I began reading it properly, from the beginning, I was of course totally hooked.
 In no time, I had read it from cover to cover on so many occasions that I could recite great chunks of it.

 Eager to learn more about undiscovered animals, I began collecting every newspaper cutting, magazine article, and book that I could find on the subject.
 And when, while studying zoology at university, I became friends with a fellow student who actually owned the unabridged 1958 hardback edition of On the Track..., containing several short chapters that had been omitted from my abridged paperback version, and who kindly permitted me to take his book to the nearest photocopier, I felt as euphoric as if I had been handed the Holy Grail!

-My copy of the original 1958 hardback English edition, a copy of which I finally purchased more than a decade after receiving the paperback edition from Mom as a birthday present (© Rupert Hart-Davis)
+My copy of the original 1958 hardback English edition, which I finally purchased more than a decade after receiving the paperback edition from Mom as a birthday present (© Rupert Hart-Davis)